Selective Volume Mixup for Video Action Recognition: METHODOLOGY

 in which ${\theta}$ parameterised volume selection function $\mathcal{M}_{\theta} (\cdot)$ and the volume partitioning function $Vol(\cdot)$ implements the attention decomposition.
 We then detail these two components one by one.

 \textbf{Volume selection}.
 Given video volume $v_i=Vol(x_i)$ and $v_j=Vol(x_j) \in \mathbb{R}^{N\times C}$, where $N$ and $C$ represent the number of volumes and channels under a specific $Vol(\cdot)$ function, we devise a cross-attention mechanism to model the relations between $v_i$ and $v_j$, as shown in Figure \ref{fig:model}.
 The attention response naturally serves as an importance measurement of each element, and thus we can easily transfer it to volume selection.
-Technically, the similarity between volumes is formulated as:
+Technically, the similarities between volumes is formulated as:

-where $W_q$ and $W_k$ are learnable matrices for projecting volumes into queries and keys respectively. $d_k$ is the dimension of queries and keys, and $v_{i,\lambda}$ and $v_{j,1-\lambda}$ denote $\lambda$ embeded volume representations achieved by concatenating $\lambda$ or $1-\lambda$ on the channel dimension.
-By gathering the similarities between volumes from different videos, the attention response is calculated as the summation of values using the similarities as weights:
+where $W_q$ and $W_k \in \mathbb{R}^{(C+1)\times C}$ are learnable matrices for projecting volumes into queries and keys respectively. $d_k$ is the dimension of queries and keys. $v_{i,\lambda}$ and $v_{j,1-\lambda}$ denote $\lambda$ embedded volume representations achieved by concatenating $\lambda$ or $1-\lambda$ on the channel dimension.
+We then generate our selection weights $\mathcal{M}$ as the inverse of the attention response which is calculated as the summation of values using the similarity $S$ as weights:

-where $W_v \in \mathbb{R}^{1\times C}$ is projection matrix for values. $\delta(\cdot)$ is the sigmoid operation to normalize the responds into $[0,1]$ as a proportion value. $Upsample(\cdot)$ infers the full spatio-temporal mixing weights from the $N$ sampled volumes.
+where $Upsample(\cdot)$ infers the full spatio-temporal mixing weights from the $N$ sampled volumes, $\delta(\cdot)$ is the sigmoid operation to normalize the responds into $[0,1]$ as a proportion value and $W_v \in \mathbb{R}^{(C+1)\times 1}$ is the projection matrix for values.
 Please note that, here we utilize the inverse of attention responses as the mixing weights, since the higher attention responses usually indicate higher similarity with the other video but we prefer to preserve the most distinctive volumes.

 \textbf{Volume partition}.
 Taking inspiration from the concept of spatio-temporal decomposition \cite{qiu2017learning, tran2018closer}, we employ a divide-and-conquer approach to partition the video into volumes from spatial or temporal perspective.
 This allows us to perform volume selection along a single dimension, thereby improving modeling efficiency and more importantly, enhancing the diversity of mixed video samples.
 Notably, since the attention computation is shape agnostic for input data, individual spatial selection and temporal selection share the same parameters but partitioning the volumes along different dimensions.